 One of the biggest factors for us has been confidence in our company and what we do, and being able to go out and get leads and being confident in our process.
 I know from the top down, if the business owner is confident, everybody else in the company is going to be confident.
 So it was definitely learning to change the mindset to “we actually can do this and we can actually make money at it, and not be intimidated by what we do”.

 Getting Paid For The Design Process Has Improved Our Cash Flow

 Being able to go and get a concept agreement, and being able to get money for the design stage has helped cash flow tremendously.

-Before we were with APB we never did any kind of charging for the design stage and getting our designer involved and working together with them.
+Before we were with APB we never did any kind of charging for the design stage or getting our designer involved and working together with them.
 Being involved through the whole process, it’s definitely opened up the doors for us to charge clients and make a profit from it.
-So that was the big thing – being able to get profit in the design stage.
+So that was the big thing, being able to get profit in the design stage.
 Not just the construction stage, but actually in the design stage.
 That’s really what it’s all about, so we definitely enjoy that part.

 Our New Process Locks Our Clients In So We Don’t Lose Them

 Even if we’re not going to do the construction job itself, at least we are still involved and our time is getting paid for.
 That’s the biggest thing.
 Too many times clients have this perception that quotes should be for free.
 We used to spend so much time trying to get a quote, so many hours and hours and hours, only to find that the next contractor gets the job for $500 less.
 So, we’d lose all that time and wouldn’t even get the job for it.
 This way, I feel like our process definitely directs the client to us, kind of locks them into us, and then we can build their project to their budget.
 That makes so much sense and it’s so much better, and we get a profit out of it before we even start building.
 That’s the best part about what we’ve learnt from APB.

 We Sell Ourselves With So Much More Confidence Now